 Whilst there has been plenty of buzz around mobile apps, they are not right for all businesses and audiences.
 In part this is due to the significantly higher cost of developing a mobile app, but also due to you target audience; they may not wish to install something on their handset in order to access your content, but rather just browse and go.

-A full mobile app certainly has its place however; an app can be highly effective in providing your users (or even your staff) with useful tools, and the effectiveness of apps for delivering interesting interactive and viral content is clear to be seen.
-An app can interact with the mobile device in ways in which a website can’t: GPS, camera, notifications, contacts etc. and in situations where these handset features are required an app is the right tool for the job.
+A full mobile app has its place however.
+An app can be highly effective in providing your users (or even your staff) with useful tools.
+And the effectiveness of apps for delivering interesting interactive and viral content is clear to be seen.
+An app can interact with the mobile device in ways in which a website can’t.
+For example, GPS, camera, notifications, contacts etc. and in situations where these handset features are required an app is the right tool for the job.

 More often than not a mobile app is not a replacement for a mobile-optimised website, but rather a partner for it.
 EBay, Rightmove, Facebook & Twitter are all examples where a mobile app sits alongside a dedicated mobile site and the desktop site too.

 It’s important to point out that there are two options available when considering a full mobile app; ‘native apps’ and ‘web apps’:

 - A native app is the type of app we’ve all seen in the app store on our smartphones.
 These are full applications written in a device-specific language by specialist developers.
 Whilst seen as ‘proper’ apps, they’re generally costly to produce.
 And often require coding for each specific device (iPhone, Android, Blackberry etc.).
 Getting some types of application into the app store or marketplace can present challenges also, and you can’t submit an app for approval until it’s be designed, developed and tested.